CarteraMesh/fireblocks-sdk-rs/docs/VaultsApi.md

 > models::JobCreated create_multiple_deposit_addresses(create_multiple_deposit_addresses_request, idempotency_key)
 Bulk creation of new deposit addresses

-Create multiple deposit address by running an async job. </br> **Note**: - We limit accounts to 10k per operation. - The target Vault Account should already have the asset wallet created, or the deposit addresses will fail. - This endpoint should be used for UTXO blockchains. - This endpoint is currently in Early Availability.
-Please contact CSM to get access to this endpoint.
-Endpoint Permission: Admin, Non-Signing Admin.
+**For UTXO blockchains only.**  Create multiple deposit addresses by running an async job. - The target Vault account should already have a UTXO asset wallet with a permanent address. - Limited to a maximum of 10,000 addresses per operation.
+Use multiple operations for the same Vault account/permanent address if needed.  **Endpoint Permissions:** Admin, Non-Signing Admin.

 ### Parameters